Dan Borislow: Personal life

 Borislow lived with his wife, Michele, and two children, Danny and Kylie, in Palm Beach County, Florida.
 He also maintained a home in Brigantine, New Jersey.

 In his free time, he enjoyed playing soccer, watching sports, and deep sea fishing.

 On May 25, 2014, he won $6,678,939.12 with the only ticket to have the winners of the final six races on Gulfstream's card.
 The winner of the biggest payoff in American racing history invested $7,603.20 on the bet, which has a 20-cent base wager.
 He covered the full fields in all but the sixth race, in which he had only the Nos.
 1 and 4.
-Borislow made two other similar bets on the race, total investment was $22,809.60.
+Borislow made two other similar bets on the race, with a total investment of $22,809.60.

 Borislow died from a heart attack (myocardial infarction) in Jupiter, Florida on July 21, 2014, reportedly after playing in an adult league soccer match.
 On July 25, 2014, more than 500 mourners attended a memorial service at the Kravis Center in West Palm Beach.